Gillian Barber

 Gillian Barber (born 22 February 1958) is an English-born Canadian actress.

 Early life and education

 Barber was born in Coventry, Warwickshire, England, and raised in British Columbia, Canada.
 She studied at the Guildhall School of Music and Drama in London, and BFA program in the University of Victoria.

 Career

-Barber appeared in films such as The Stepfather, Needful Things, and Jumanji; in TV series such as The X-Files and Stargate SG-1; and in TV animation Sabrina: The Animated Series and Adventures from the Book of Virtues as voice actress.
+Barber appeared in films such as The Stepfather, Needful Things, and Jumanji; in TV series such as The X-Files and Stargate SG-1; and in TV animations Sabrina: The Animated Series and Adventures from the Book of Virtues as voice actress.

 Barber also teaches at Capilano University, British Columbia, and created the Musical Theatre program in 2007.